 Each student has a Key Worker who supports him or her at a very individual level, helping to develop those skills essential for independent living in a protected environment.
-It is our aspiration that when a young person leaves NCW after Sixth Form they will be able to self-cater - including budgeting, meal-planning, grocery shopping, laundry to take into adult life.
+It is our aspiration that when a young person leaves NCW after Sixth Form they will be able to self-cater - including budgeting, meal-planning, grocery shopping and laundry.

-There are communal areas for socialising in downtime and senior students benefit from privileges and independence in accordance with their skills, attitude, behaviour and mobility learning, so that they enjoy the freedom to leave the campus in safety.
+There are communal areas for socialising in downtime and senior students benefit from privileges and independence in accordance with their skills, attitude, behaviour and mobility learning, so that they are able to enjoy the freedom to leave the campus in safety.